 Study characteristics

 The characteristics of the 10 articles included in the review are summarised in Table 1.
 Publication date ranged from 1996 to 2015.
 The included articles reported on 546 participants (range 10 to 143 in each study), 40% of whom were male.
 The mean age of participants in the studies ranged from 60 to 83 years.
 Eight studies compared a diet enrichment intervention with usual nutritional care, or the same products in a non-enriched format.
 Six of these studies assessed either energy- or protein-based fortification and supplementation alone, and two (Lorefalt and Munk) assessed a menu enriched with both energy and protein.
 Two studies used oral nutritional supplements as a comparator (33,34).
 Studies were conducted in a number of countries across a number of care settings.
 Four studies were randomised controlled trials (RCTs) (23,24,33,35) and six were non-randomised experimental studies (NRES) (27,28,36–39).
-The quality of articles was variable ranging between 3/13 (Cots et al.) and 9/9 (Lorefal et al.).
+The quality of articles was variable ranging between 3/13 and 9/9.
 Further information about the study characteristics is presented in Table 1 and in the online supplementary material (see appendix 2).

 Outcomes